-- On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
-In Lithuania, in full-time equivalent terms, there are 10 students per staff member in general upper secondary programmes, lower than the OECD average.
-In vocational upper secondary programmes, in full-time equivalent terms, there are 9 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
+- Between 2015 and 2022, statutory salaries of upper secondary teachers in general programmes (with the most prevalent qualification and 15 years of experience) declined in real terms in roughly half of all OECD countries with available data.
+Upper secondary teachers' salaries decreased by 1% in the Flemish Community and decreased by 4% in the French Community between 2015 and 2022. - On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
+In Belgium, in full-time equivalent terms, there are 11 students per staff member in general upper secondary programmes, lower than the OECD average.
+In vocational upper secondary programmes, in full-time equivalent terms, there are 8 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
 In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to be older.
-In Lithuania, 60% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
-Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 56% aged 50 or above (43% on average across the OECD).

-National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
+In Belgium, 31% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
+Teachers in vocational programmes are older than their general programme peers, with 34% aged 50 or above (43% on average across the OECD). - National/central assessments (standardised tests with no consequence on students' progression through school or certification) are more common at primary and lower secondary levels than at upper secondary level, while most OECD countries conduct national/central examinations (standardised tests with formal consequence) in the final years of upper secondary education.
 These national/central assessments and examinations take place at different grades and can have different periodicities, their contents may vary over years and/or across students and are not necessarily compulsory for students.
-In Lithuania, there is one national/central assessment at primary level, and one at lower secondary level.
-At upper secondary level, there are two national/central examinations that each student may be expected to take.
+In the Flemish Community, there is one national/central assessment at primary level, and one at lower secondary level.
+At upper secondary level, there is no national/central examination.
+In the French Community, there are at least two national/central assessments at primary level, and none at lower secondary level.
+At upper secondary level, there is one national/central examination that each student may be expected to take.